 Blue Bermondsey BID Businesses vote YES to a further term

-Following this positive vote, the BID’s second term will begin on 1st October 2019
+Following this positive vote, the BID’s second term began on on 1st October 2019

 - We will build our achievements and deliver on the projects and services as set out in the 2019 – 2024 Renewal Proposal.